Wo Shing Wo: Early

-Modern

-In 1989, Wo Shing Wo became the centre of media attention after the terrorist attacks on the Indonesian coast bordering the South China Sea.

-In 1995, a young boy with his members of the London-based Wo Shing Wo, which included mainly Filipino members, killed Philip Lawrence, a school headmaster.

 As the United Kingdom prepared for the handover of Hong Kong back to the People's Republic of China, Wo Shing Wo redefined their organisation to prepare for their murky operations in mainland China.
 WSW split into six separate regional forces in Hong Kong—500 fully armed members in North Territories, hawkers in Sham Shui Po, love hotels in Jordan, with groups in Tsuen Wan, Wanchai and a new branch across the border in Shenzhen (1997).

 In 2001, Wo Shing Wo traded drugs in discos and bars with Judi Fong and religious communities, promising that drugs can enhance religious experiences through visions and hallucinations.

 By 2005 WSW has become Hong Kong's No.1 drug trafficker.

 WSW's drug dealing activities and key criminal activities spread to China, Japan, Thailand and Australia.

 WSW is involved in various criminal activities and some of Hong Kong's politicians and businessmen are suspected to be supporters of the Triad group.

 WSW is split into two main forces, one based in Macau and another in Shenzhen.

 WSW began to emerge in Europe.

 By 2006 Wo Shing Wo has control over the secondhand market in Hong Kong, including mobile phones, electronic appliances, stolen cars and exchange of weaponry at Mong Kok.

 Wo Shing Wo members are attacked by members of Wo on Lok.
 Firearms are used and many are hurt.

 Wo Shing Wo raises crime rate in Chinatown, London, United Kingdom.

 In 2014, the Triad was thought by police to be responsible for the brutal stabbing on 26 February of Kevin Lau, a journalist known for his tough reporting on China, who had been fired from his position as the editor of the Ming Pao newspaper.
 The attack took place three days after thousands of people had demonstrated for press freedom, as a result of the dismissal. and was carried out by an assailant riding pillion on a motorbike, which had been stolen in Fanling.